walshbr/introduction-to-text-analysis/close_reading/close_reading.md

 Consider the following thought experiment:

 You have been growing more and more irritated with your roommate for some time now.
 Their actions just really get under your skin: dirty dishes, laundry everywhere, the works.
+One you come home to find the following note on the counter:

+> You took care of these dishes?
+Thanks.

+But you look over to find that the skin is still loaded up with dirty dishes.
+Is the note just old?
+Was your roommate in a hurry and actually asking you to wash dishes?
+Or were they sarcastically trying to give you grief for not having done your part?
+Lots of questions.
+Now imagine a slightly different note:

 Close reading, then, might be best described as an activity in which a reader simply lets no detail go unquestioned.